Reaching CDS compliancy standards while optimizing multi-utility interconnectedness

 Dutch CDS challenges

 During the presentation, it became clear that the Dutch audience could link the BASF case to their CDS compliancy challenges.
-They also acknowledged the growing importance of optimizing planning, monitoring and steering as well as ISO 50.001 compliancy.
+They also acknowledged the growing importance of optimising planning, monitoring and steering as well as ISO 50.001 compliancy.

 How would Energy21’s approach work out in the Netherlands?
 In a few weeks we will publish an article that especially addresses Dutch ‘CDS’ challenges.